ANU Student Media is the Association that encompasses Woroni, Woroni Radio and Woroni TV.

-Out ultimate aim is to build a culture of inclusivity and diversity across our platforms.
+Our ultimate aim is to build a culture of inclusivity and diversity across our platforms.

 Freedom of speech, indeed, the power of speech, is that which amplifies the voices of the meek so that they can be heard alongside the mighty.

 A large portion of ANU’s students relocate to Canberra to study, which means our community is extremely diverse.
-Because ANU Student Media is funded by, created by and consumed by ANU students, and our mission is to produce print, radio and television content that truly reflects this community.
+ANU Student Media is funded by, created by and consumed by ANU students, and our mission is to produce print, radio and television content that truly reflects this community.
 This means supporting our regular contributors and those who are vocal on campus, as well as actively seeking out those who have been traditionally sidelined, or who need a boost of confidence to share their story.

-We know that when you open our newspaper, tune into our radio broadcast, or watch our videos, that you might not agree with what you read, hear or see.
+We know that when you open our newspaper, tune into our radio broadcasts, or watch our videos, that you might not agree with what you read, hear or see.
 Good.
 That is the point.

-ANU – and the world – would be a boring place if everyone had the same opinions, identities and experiences.
+ANU – and the world – would be a boring place if everyone had the same opinions, identities, and experiences.